Juandr0/TicTacToe/README.md

 # TicTacToe
-Examining assignment #1 for IOS Development
+Examining assignment #1 for IOS Development.

 by: Alexander Carlsson

 ## Screenshots